chessmasterhong/impact-atmosphere/README.md

 ## TODO

-* Support for arbitrary timezones.
+* Add support for arbitrary timezones.
 Current calculations assume Eastern Standard Time.
 * Compute solstices' and equinoxes' date and time based on geographical coordinates.
 * Compute seasons based on solstices and equinoxes.
 * Compute sunrise and sunset duration based on season and geographical coordinates.
 * Improve accuracy of ambient brightness and colors during sunrise and sunset.
 Current calculations assume linear brightness relative to sunrise/sunset duration.
+* Improve precision of conversion by extending round-off to milliseconds.
+Current calculations round off at seconds.
+* Improve overflow date handling for extremely large timescales (timescale > ~2419200).

 ## Credits